 Protea

-The protea represents diversity and courage.
-These make it a wonderful addition to celebrations such as Memorial Day and Veteran’s Day.
+The protea represents diversity and courage, making it a wonderful addition to celebrations such as Memorial Day and Veteran’s Day.
 Proteus, the Greek god of shapeshifting, inspired the name.
 Aptly, the protea comes in many different shapes, sizes, and colors.

 Cherry Blossom